aiminy/SCCC-bioinformatics/README.md

-# Bioinformatics-pipelines in Sylvester Biostatistics and Bioinformatics Core Resource
+# Bioinformatics pipelines in Sylvester Biostatistics and Bioinformatics Core Resource